 ?Partial obstruction of terminal ducts by surrounding lymphocytic infiltration.
 Multiple in collagen vascular disease (Sjogren syndrome) and HIV.
 AIDS-related parotid cysts are multiple cystic with associated solid lesions (DDx LN, lymphoma).
 Associated diffuse generalised lymphadenoatphy, low T1 bone marrow.

-(Benign mixed tumour).
+(Pleomorphic adenoma).
 Mixed ductal/epithelial and myoepithelial cells with varying degreses of myxoid, hyaline, chondroid and osseous tissue.
 80% of benign parotid gland tumours, 80% of salivary gland pleomorphic adenomas occur in the parotid (less common in submandibular, rare in minor glands), 80% of parotid tumours in the superficial lobe.
 Middle-aged women, increased risk with irradiation.
 Usually well-defined round solid, very bright T2 similar to CSF, low T1.
-Small lesions demonstrate homogeneous enhancement, but larger lesions heterogeneous enhancement (slightly more homogeneous with delay.
+Small lesions demonstrate homogeneous enhancement, but larger lesions heterogeneous enhancement (slightly more homogeneous with delay C+).
 Complete capsule of low T2 with lobulated contour.
 May have tentacles with irregular margin.
 Variable cystic degeneration and calcificaiton (uncommon in other parotid tumours).
 80% remain benign, 20% undergo malignant change (carcinoma ex pleomorphic adenoma, malignant mixed tumour; usually adenocarcinoma or undifferentiated carcinoma).
 Tx resection.
 If not fully resected, but undergo seeding in the surgical bed with multiple recurrent enhancing nodules.